invisible-college/ietf-braid-draft/wiki-braid.md

   - We think in "State", rather than "Actions"
     - This is the same difference as REST vs. RPC
     - We can capture an action with a diff
     - That way there's less coupling -- even middleware can host state without knowing the semantics of the app
     - We can also attach a name to a diff, optionally, to augment it with any specific semantics necessary to an app that needs it.
   - We Represent changes with diffs
     - This both makes network messages smaller
     - And allows for merging changes
     - If two things change at the same time, we need a resolver
-  - Re handle conflicts with a Resolver
+  - We handle conflicts with a Resolver
     - This is instead of a totally different datatype
     - Or instead of different actions, with custom merge semantics
     - This abstracts away the core intrinsic difference between synchronizers: how they resolve conflicts
       - All other resolutions are unambiguous.
   - We coordinate pruning history with acknowledgements
     - Some systems say when to delete, or infer that someone has received something
     - But in any system, the underlying need for state is to sync when someone reconnects -- the "fork point"
       - And if everyone always adds to the newest versions, everyone can delete old ones
     - So we just ack those, and know that we will only add history to the end.